Skip to content

 • Task Change State capability — Update task metadata: state (not completion), urgency, due date.
 Cannot set state='done' — use task_toggle for completion.

 • Task Create capability — Create a new task in the master task list.
 Optionally attach a note file for details/subtasks.
-Slice 2 GTD vocabulary (task_kind, density, outcome_text, next_action_text, definition_of_done, creation_effort, user_involvement, creation_provenance, deadline, dependency) is optional and defaults to 'looks like a legacy manually-authored task'.
+GTD vocabulary (task_kind, density, outcome_text, next_action_text, definition_of_done, creation_effort, user_involvement, creation_provenance, deadline, dependency) is optional and defaults to 'looks like a legacy manually-authored task'.
 Agent-driven creators should set creation_provenance (e.g. 'agent_inferred_from_journal') and lower user_involvement.

 • Task Delete capability — Permanently delete a task: remove line, note file, and store record.
 Consent-gated.